VII. Popular Music

 • how does all of this relate to other pieces you know and wider questions of style/genre?

-Finally, don’t feel the need to come up with categorical, comprehensive answers every time: you can recognise the case for both pentatonic and Aeolian, and view those readings as equal, or come down in favour of one while still recognising the other.
+Finally, don’t feel the need to come up with categorical, comprehensive answers every time: you can recognise the case for both pentatonic and Aeolian, and view those readings as equal, or come down in favor of one while still recognizing the other.

 Further reading